discursus-data/saf_gdelt/README.md

 The library includes the following ops.

 ## gdelt_mining_ops.get_url_to_latest_asset
-Op to fetch the latest url for a specific GDELT asset.
+Fetches the latest url for a specific GDELT asset.

+Parameters
+- None required.

-Configurations required:
+Configurations
 - gdelt_asset: Which GDELT asset to mine.
 Values can either be `events`, `mentions` or `gkg`

 ## gdelt_mining_ops.build_file_path
-Op to build a file path for saving of data assets
+Builds a file path for saving of data assets.

+Parameters
+- gdelt_asset_url: Output from `get_url_to_latest_asset`

+Configurations
+- None required.

 ## gdelt_mining_ops.mine_latest_asset
-Op to mine the latest asset from GDELT
+Mines the latest asset from GDELT.

+Parameters
+- gdelt_asset_url: Output from `get_url_to_latest_asset`

+Configurations
+- None required.

 ## gdelt_mining_ops.filter_latest_events
-Op to filter the latest events from GDELT using the passed configs
+Filters the latest events from GDELT using the passed configs.

+Parameters
+- None required.

+Configurations
+- None required.

 ## gdelt_mining_ops.filter_latest_mentions
-Op to filter the latest mentions from GDELT using the filtered list of events
+Filters the latest mentions from GDELT using the filtered list of events.

+Parameters
+- None required.

+Configurations
+- None required.

 &nbsp;